 Yes, everyone knew he'd defeated Quirrell.
 They even knew some of the details, as a gaping hole in the corridor was hard to miss.
 Only Draco and Hermione knew the blow-by-blow account, although that was surely to change at the hearing tomorrow.
 Anxiety touched Merlin's mind, whispering that even though they wouldn't see the memory he was still likely to cause concern among the wizarding world.

 He heard Silas shift in his sleep and the snores stopped.
 Merlin shook himself again.
 He needed to get to sleep.
 He had court in the morning.
 He yawned and closed his eyes, summoning images of Ealdor to lull him to sleep.
 He'd just started to float into unconsciousness when Silas tossed again, the action loud and feverish.
 Merlin's eyes opened.
-Silas made a choking sound and Merlin sat up, looking over at him.
+Silas made a choking sound and Merlin sat up, craning his neck to look up at him.

 "Silas?" he whispered, but his foster brother didn't hear him.
 The bedside table rattled, and Merlin stared at it.
-Silas had mentioned of his possibly going to Hogwarts but Merlin hadn't considered it as anything more than hopeful thinking.
 Silas made another strained noise and the table shook again, causing the glass of water resting on top to spill a little.